terra-money/docs/docs/learn/glossary.md

 ## Module

 A section of the Terra core that represents a particular function of the Terra protocol.
-Visit the [Terra core module specifications](/Reference/Terra-core/Overview.md) for more information.
+Visit the [Terra core module specifications](../develop/terra-core/module-specifications/README.md) for more information.

 ## Oracle

 A software that monitors the real-world price and exchange rates of different assets.
 Validators submit exchange rates to the protocol and vote on the correct rates.
 Oracles are used to relay current external exchange rates to the protocol.

-For more information, visit the [Oracle](/Reference/Terra-core/Module-specifications/spec-oracle.md) reference documentation.
+For more information, visit the [oracle page](../develop/terra-core/module-specifications/spec-oracle.md).

 ## Peg